The Expected Costs of Living Abroad in India

 Secondly, living like a tourist here can be expensive.
 But like the other cities, we’re living here as locals.
 We eat local food and we work a lot, though not quite as much as the locals.
 It’s important to keep that in mind if you think our numbers are low.

 Also, the prices I mention are in USD, CAD or AUD; they’re all about the same right now.

 We circumnavigated India by train only a month ago, as we came across a very cheap short-term accommodation.
 It was so cheap that if you extrapolated the daily rate to a monthly rate, it would still be cheaper than anything I’ve seen.
 For example, rooms in touristy Darjeeling were as low as $4/night.
 And I’ve heard in the offseason in less touristic cities, rooms go for as low as $2 per night.
 Granted, we’re not talking about the Ritz Carlton, but hey, a bed is a bed, as long as it’s is clean and comfy.

-However, unlike most other countries, you can’t really live comfortably in the average Indian hotel room.
+However, unlike in most other countries, you can’t really live comfortably in the average Indian hotel room.
 They’re typically too dark and pokey and don’t have Internet.
 So using a $2/night hotel room in comparison with our great apartments in Sydney, Montreal, Cusco, and Buenos Aires wouldn’t be fair.

 Here are some of the numbers from our experience in India so far:

 - $600/month for 1 bedroom in a semi-serviced apartment in the heart of Bangalore